Common Minke Whale

 Management

-The common minke whale falls under the international management jurisdiction of the International Whaling Commission (IWC) and NAMMCO.
-NAMMCO provides scientific advice on stock status and sustainable takes, as well as proposals for conservation and management to member governments.
-In recent years, NAMMCO has focused its attention on the Central Stock at the request of Iceland.
+The common minke whale is managed by the International Whaling Commission (IWC) and NAMMCO.
+NAMMCO provides scientific advice on stock status, sustainable harvest levels, and conservation proposals to member governments.
+Recently, NAMMCO has focused on the Central Stock at Iceland’s request.

-In 2011, the NAMMCO Scientific Committee concluded that annual removals of up to 229 common minke whales from the CIC area around Iceland were safe and precautionary (NAMMCO 2012a).
-In 2015, the Scientific Committee determined that annual removals of up to 224 common minke whales from the CIC area were safe and precautionary until 2018 (NAMMCO 2015).
-This advice was reviewed and revised in 2017 and concluded that catches of up to 217 animals were safe for the period 2018-2025 (NAMMCO 2017).
-This advice is considered conservative because it treats common minke whales in the CIC sub-area as a closed stock, when they are likely part of a larger North Atlantic group.
+In 2011, the NAMMCO Scientific Committee concluded that annual removals of up to 229 common minke whales from the CIC area around Iceland were safe and precautionary (NAMMCO, 2012a).
+In 2015, this advice was revised to allow annual removals of up to 224 whales until 2018 (NAMMCO, 2015).
+A further review in 2017 determined that annual catches of up to 217 whales would be safe for the period 2018–2025 (NAMMCO, 2017).
+This advice is considered conservative, as it assumes the CIC sub-area functions as a closed stock, whereas it is likely part of a larger North Atlantic population.
+Recent research indicates the importance of considering shifts in prey availability and distribution caused by climate change, which may affect stock connectivity and the reliability of abundance estimates (Haug et al., 2024).

 NAMMCO